design-automation-edu/urban-prototyping-2018/yet_peng/introduction.md

 **Road Network 01**
 ![Arterial Road Network 1](./imgs/road2.png)
 This network acts as a control to test the efficiency of an urban typology in a generic grid system.
-5 primary roads run in the North-South axis while 3 in the East-West axis parallel to the site boundaries.
-Each plot is then subdivided into 4 individual plots by 2 secondary roads.
+Five primary roads run in the North-South axis while 3 in the East-West axis parallel to the site boundaries.
+Each plot is then subdivided into four individual plots by two secondary roads.

 **Road Network 02**
 ![Arterial Road Network 2](./imgs/road3.png)